Martyn Dawes is one of the UK’s most successful consumer products entrepreneurs.

 Martyn Dawes’ vision was to create a bold new market category in the rapidly growing coffee marketplace.
 Despite many telling him that he’d be squashed by Starbucks or that no one would pay for a coffee in a petrol station, he stuck by his vision and by 2006 over 1 million people per month were buying Coffee Nation.

-Coffee Nation has gone on to be sold successfully not once, but twice, in 2008 and again in 2011 securing its place as a great British success story in the coffee market.
+The business has gone on to be sold successfully not once, but twice, securing its place as a great British success story in the coffee market.

 Speaking topics include:

 - My entrepreneurial journey -from a blank sheet of paper

 - Overcoming adversity…never, ever give up!